-In October 2016, IFFIm issued US\$ 500 million in 3-year floating rate vaccine bonds in a transaction that was jointly lead-managed by Citi, Deutsche Bank, and J.P.
-Morgan.
-This transaction marked IFFIm's first visit to the international United States dollar benchmark market since 2013, and was IFFIm's third transaction in the public dollar markets since 2013, following its two successful United States dollar denominated Sukuk transactions.
-The issue, maturing on 1 November 2019, had a re-offer price of 100% and carries a quarterly coupon of 26 basis points over three-month USD LIBOR.
-The regional distribution of investors was 65% in Europe, 24% in the Middle East and Africa, 10% in the United States, and 1% in Asia.
-Central banks and other official institutions took 53%, banks took 44%, and fund managers took 3% of the transaction.
-This issuance provided investors with a socially responsible investment that will help protect tens of millions of children against preventable diseases while giving Gavi the flexibility to deliver vaccines and other interventions when and where they are most needed.
+In November 2017, IFFIm issued US\$ 300 million in 3-year floating rate vaccine bonds in a transaction that was jointly lead-managed by Citi, Crédit Agricole, and Goldman Sachs International.
+This transaction marked IFFIm's second visit to the international United States dollar benchmark market during the last two years.
+The issuance, maturing on 16 November 2020, had a re-offer price of 100% and carries a quarterly coupon of 13 basis points over three-month USD LIBOR.
+The regional distribution of investors was 57% in Europe, 17% in the Americas, 13% in the Middle East and Africa, and 13% in Asia.
+Central banks and other official institutions took 70%, banks took 27%, and fund managers took 3% of the transaction.